We talk about sunscreen a lot here, but sunscreen isn’t the only way to protect your skin.Here’s how to choose UV protective clothing.

 Gambichler T, Hatch KL, Avermaete A, et al., Ultraviolet protection factor of fabrics: comparison of laboratory and field-based measurements, Photodermatol Photoimmunol Photomed 2002, 18, 135-140.
 DOI:10.1034/j.1600-0781.2001.00739.x

 Kan CW, A study on ultraviolet protection of 100% cotton knitted fabric: effect of fabric parameters, ScientificWorldJournal 2014, 506049.
 DOI: 10.1155/2014/506049.

 Sarkar AK, On the relationship between fabric processing and ultraviolet radiation transmission, Photodermatol Photoimmunol Photomed 2007, 23, 191-6.
 DOI: 10.1111/j.1600-0781.2007.00306.x.

-Mecca Cosmetica and Solbari products were provided for review, which did not affect my opinion.
+Mecca Cosmetica and Solbari products were provided as PR samples for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.